Blissidae

-The Blissidae are a family in the Hemiptera (true bugs), comprising nearly 50 genera and 400 species.
+The Blissidae are a family in the Hemiptera (true bugs), comprising over 400 species.
 The group has often been treated as a subfamily of the Lygaeidae but was resurrected as a full family by Thomas Henry (1997).

 The adult insects are elongate, typically four times as long as broad, and in some species, up to seven times.
 Short wings are common in many species.